chikara-chan/invincible/docs/source/api/formatDate.md

 Type | Description
 --- | ---
-String | The result of format
+String | Return the result of format

 ## Examples